 - Getting started with volunteer recruitment

-Ready to start finding the passionate supporters who'll drive your mission forward?
+Ready to find the most passionate supporters who'll drive your mission forward?
 Let's dive in.

 Volunteer recruitment FAQ

-Before jumping into specifics around recruiting supporters and building long-term strategies, it might be helpful to get your bearings.
-These are a few of the most common questions that growing organizations have about volunteer recruitment:
+Before jumping into specifics around recruiting volunteers and building long-term strategies to continuously engage them, you should take time to understand the basic building blocks of the process.
+Let’s review a few of the most common questions that growing organizations have:

 What types of organizations recruit volunteers?

 All types of mission-based organizations recruit volunteers.
-These range from national-level nonprofits, political campaigns, unions, and advocacy groups down to the smallest local schools and committees.
-Any organization that could use extra support for campaigns, events (in-person or virtual), and other internal tasks or projects can benefit from attracting supporters willing to donate their time and skills.
+These range from national-level nonprofits, political campaign groups, unions, and advocacy groups down to the smallest local schools and committees.
+Any organization that could use extra support for campaigns, events (including in-person, virtual, and hybrid events), and other internal tasks or projects can benefit from attracting supporters willing to donate their time and skills.

 When should an organization recruit volunteers?

-As your organization grows, however, it's a good idea to continually recruit volunteers and empower them with opportunities to stay involved.
-Keeping volunteers engaged with your mission makes it easier to retain their support over time, meaning you'll be less likely to find yourself short-staffed and can instead focus on actively growing your base of support.
+As your organization grows, it's a good idea to continually recruit volunteers that your organization can call on at any point.
+Between events and big tasks, you should empower them with opportunities to stay involved in your mission, making it easier to retain their support over time.
+Doing so means you'll be less likely to find yourself short-staffed during unforeseen circumstances and can instead focus on delivering your programs and services, actively fundraising, and growing your base of support.

-In recent years, however, digital tactics have become increasingly effective for reaching new audiences of supporters.
-As with online fundraising, digital marketing is essential for spreading the word and boosting the visibility of your campaigns and projects.
-Volunteer recruitment platforms have also been game-changing for mission-based organizations.
+Both types of marketing are essential for spreading the word and boosting the visibility of your campaigns and projects.
+However, in recent years, digital tactics have become increasingly vital for reaching new audiences of supporters.
+Volunteer recruitment and organizing platforms like Mobilize have been a game-changer for mission-based organizations.
 By listing your volunteer opportunities online and offering easy ways to get involved, you can tap into existing networks of supporters looking for their next cause to rally behind.

 Why do you need a concrete volunteer recruitment strategy?

-A volunteer recruitment strategy plays the crucial role of tying together all of your outreach and marketing efforts.
-With a top-down plan for attracting and securing the support of volunteers, you'll save your team's time and ultimately build a more successful volunteer program.
+A volunteer recruitment strategy plays the crucial role of tying together all of your outreach and marketing efforts for upcoming projects.
+With a top-down plan for attracting and securing the support of volunteers, you'll save your team's time and ultimately build a more impactful program.
+At any given point, you’ll have a reliable team of volunteers to call on.
 Plus, a comprehensive strategy creates a more engaging and focused experience for volunteers, making it easier to retain their support and grow your relationships.

 Without a concrete strategy in place, it becomes difficult to check in on your recruitment efforts and improve your tactics over time.
-We'll walk through the basic steps of developing a volunteer recruitment strategy below.
+The lack of a coherent strategy also breeds disorganization at volunteer events, frustrates volunteers, and often results in lower turnout at future events.
+To help, we'll walk through the basic steps of developing a volunteer recruitment strategy.

 1. Set a few volunteer recruitment guidelines.

-- What will our first volunteers do, and what skills are we looking for?
+- What tasks will we assign our volunteers, and what skills will help them successfully complete those tasks?
 Understanding where volunteer support is needed beforehand will help ensure that no new recruits feel underutilized or unappreciated.
 If you have a specific campaign or event coming up that needs volunteers, start there.
 Consider any aspects of your day-to-day operations that would benefit from extra support, as well.
 With a clear picture of where volunteers are needed, you'll drastically simplify the recruitment and management process.

 - How many volunteers do we need right now?
-Looking at your upcoming events, campaigns, or tasks in need of support, try to gauge how many volunteers you'll need to get the job done.
+Look at your upcoming events, campaigns, and tasks that your team needs help tackling.
+Estimate how many volunteers you'll need to get the job done.
 Recruiting too few supporters will make it difficult to reach your goals, while too many initial volunteers might feel that their efforts aren't making as much of an impact as they'd like.
 Both cases will create a less positive or engaging experience for volunteers, so determine a recruitment goal in advance.
 You can easily scale up your goals and strategies in the future as new opportunities arise.

 - Who will handle volunteer recruitment?
 Assigning a specific team member or two at your organization to oversee volunteer recruitment is essential.
-Without a clear decision-maker leading the charge, recruitment can easily fall by the wayside or become logistically overwhelming.
+Without a clear decision-maker leading the charge, this process can easily fall by the wayside or become logistically overwhelming.
 For large organizations, you might appoint or hire a dedicated volunteer manager.
-Smaller organizations wishing to take a more strategic approach might build recruitment into the responsibilities of committee chairs for each campaign or event that needs volunteer support.
+Smaller organizations that wish to take a more strategic approach might build recruitment into the responsibilities of committee chairs for each campaign or event that needs volunteer support.

 Take some time early in the process to outline guidelines like these.
+It’s better to estimate the number of volunteers and types of skills you’ll need than to blindly enter the process without any concrete guidance.
 Your team and your future volunteers will thank you!

 2. Determine how you'll recruit volunteers.

-At this stage, think about the specific tactics you'll use to reach and engage potential supporters.
+At this stage, think about the specific tactics you'll use to reach and inspire potential supporters to sign up for available opportunities.
+While we touched on a few channels earlier, let’s take a look at specific outreach tactics your team should consider.
 These are the most common channels organizations use to recruit new volunteers:

-- Word-of-mouth from staff members, board members, and current volunteers
+- Word-of-mouth outreach from staff members, board members, and current volunteers

 - Digital marketing, including mass appeals and more targeted campaigns through social media or email

-- In-person outreach at community events or at spots where your target supporters might be, like college campuses
+- In-person outreach at community events or in spots where your target supporters might be, like college campuses

 - Print marketing, like postings on community bulletin boards or in your monthly newsletters